it-application-modernization/pot-documentation/index.md

 - Unification of integration broad ranging integration technologies – e.g. iPaaS, API management, messaging, events
 - Easily portable to other clouds, since this can run on RedHat OpenShift.
 This allows you to install and operate the Pak identically across multiple cloud vendors.

+## Access the environment
+Click [here] (access-env-md) for the instruction to access the environment.

 ## Lab section:
 To access the Openshift Cluster please follow the link shared with you by your instructor.